Film Center Building: Site

-The Film Center Building is on 630 Ninth Avenue, on the eastern side of Ninth Avenue between 44th and 45th Streets, in the Hell's Kitchen neighborhood of Midtown Manhattan in New York City.
-The land lot is rectangular and covers about 18000 ft2.
+The Film Center Building is at 630 Ninth Avenue, on the eastern side of Ninth Avenue between 44th and 45th Streets, in the Hell's Kitchen neighborhood of Midtown Manhattan in New York City, New York, U.S. The land lot is rectangular and covers about 18000 ft2.
 The site occupies 200 ft along Ninth Avenue and 90 ft along both 44th and 45th Streets.
 The Film Center Building shares the city block with the Al Hirschfeld Theatre, a Broadway theater, and the Davenport Theatre, an Off-Broadway theater, to the east.

 The site had historically been part of John Leake Norton's estate, which was split into multiple plots in 1825.
 John F. Betz of Philadelphia, whose family owned the John F. Betz & Sons Brewery, acquired part of Norton's estate in 1862, on the eastern side of Ninth Avenue from 44th to 45th Street.
 Five-story tenements were developed along the neighboring section of Ninth Avenue during the late 19th century.
 During the early 20th century, the area evolved into a hub for New York City's film industry.
 At the time of the Film Center Building's construction, it faced the Ninth Avenue elevated line of the New York City Subway.